Popular with visitors from neighbouring countries along with Austrian locals, Innsbruck is compact, festive and wonderful.

 You can delve into a classic Tyrolean Christmas experience at this central market.
 Situated by the serene River Inn, this market embodies the quintessential Tyrolean holiday vibe.

-Advent at Market Square dates: 15th November to 23rd December 2023.
+Advent at Market Square dates: 14th November to 23rd December 2024 (unconfirmed).

 Location: Marktplatz, by the River Inn.